Segment summary • Chinese utes

 1) What Chinese utes now do differently in Australia

 The Chinese-ute story in Australia has changed.
 Instead of competing only on entry price, the current group now splits into distinct roles.
-GWM Cannon plays the mainstream value-and-capability role, JAC T9 focuses on straightforward ownership confidence and a reassuring all-round package, LDV Terron 9 and MG U9 push into a larger and more premium-feeling body format, while BYD Shark 6 reframes the category around electrified performance.
+GWM Cannon plays the mainstream value-and-capability role, JAC T9 focuses on straightforward ownership confidence and a reassuring all-round package, LDV Terron 9 and MG U9 push into a larger and more premium-feeling body format, BYD Shark 6 reframes the category around electrified performance, and Chery KP31 adds a diesel PHEV concept to watch for late-2026.

 That matters because buyers are no longer comparing “one Chinese ute” against the market.
-They are comparing very different answers to the same question: do you want a simpler diesel value play, a better-balanced long-term ownership proposition, a bigger premium-leaning new platform, or a plug-in hybrid ute with much stronger headline outputs?
+They are comparing very different answers to the same question: do you want a simpler diesel value play, a better-balanced long-term ownership proposition, a bigger premium-leaning new platform, a plug-in hybrid ute with much stronger headline outputs, or a Chery KP31-style diesel PHEV idea that still needs production proof?

-Short version: Chinese utes are now strongest when buyers want either better value, a fresher feature story, or a more disruptive alternative to the legacy Japanese benchmark — but in a long-term-owner model, proven reliability and market history still matter.
+Short version: the best Chinese ute in Australia depends on the job.
+Chinese utes are now strongest when buyers want either better value, a fresher feature story, or a more disruptive alternative to the legacy Japanese benchmark — but in a long-term-owner model, proven reliability and market history still matter.

 Specs and pricing